JaysonKhan/network_cache_interceptor/README.md

 ---

-## 🚀 What’s New in Version 1.2.4
+## 🚀 What’s New in Version 1.3.4

-- **Updated Caching Logic:**
+- **Enhanced Caching Logic:**
-  In version **1.2.4**, the caching logic has been enhanced. **All GET requests are now cached by default**, even if `cache: false` is explicitly specified.
-This ensures consistent caching while maintaining manual control through additional options.
+  In version **1.3.4**, caching has been improved with the following updates:
+  - `GET` requests are now cached **by default**, even if `cache: false` is explicitly specified.
+  - Introduced `uniqueWithHeader` parameter, allowing differentiation based on request headers.
+  - `Authorization` and `User-Agent` headers are now ignored when generating cache keys to prevent unnecessary cache invalidation.
+  - Improved `unique_key` handling for better cache management.

 ---